 Clear Data and Cache Before Disabling Chrome

-The Chrome browser supports browser caching which is typically used for making the web browser experience faster by storing the static files from a website into local storage.
+The Chrome browser supports browser caching which is typically used for making the web browser experience faster by storing the static files from a website in local storage.
 Since we no longer need Chrome, it’s a good idea to clear the cache and cookies from the storage.

 Caches acquire a good amount of storage memory.
 Most of which is filled with unnecessary information, and this results in slowing down your phone.
-It also leads to some additional problems include invalid login attempts and irrelevant response errors from a few sites.
+It also leads to some additional problems including invalid login attempts and irrelevant response errors from a few sites.
 Hence, it becomes important to clear your browsing data periodically.